luminlabsdev/framework/docs/index.md

 })
 ```

-Organizes you dependencies in an understandable way, so you can easily keep track of what your module uses.
+Organizes your dependencies in an understandable way, so you can easily keep track of what your module uses.

 ## Simple Worker Design